geovanymorgado/geovanymorgado/README.md

 ###

-<p align="left">🎯 Objective:<br>My goal is to work with technology and continue to evolve in the field of systems development.</p>
+<p align="left">🎯 Objective:<br>My goal is to build a career in the technology field, continuously evolving and keeping up with new trends.</p>

 ###